SamuelNewhouse/quote-machine/README.md

-# Samuel Newhouse
+# Build a Quote Machine

-This is my submission for the "Build a Random Quote Machine" project on www.freecodecamp.com.
+This is my submission for the "Build a Quote Machine" project on www.freecodecamp.com.

 View here: https://samuelnewhouse.github.io/quote-machine/